varyg1001/mkv-fonts-snippets/README.md

 # Small description
-snippets for fonts adding and extracting from mkv
+snippets for fonts auto adding and extracting from mkv

 ## Requirements
 - mkvmerge